Pierre-Emile Højbjerg: International career

 Højbjerg was born in Denmark to a Danish father and French mother.
 He was called up to the Denmark senior side for the first time in May 2014 for friendlies against Hungary and Sweden and made his debut against Sweden on 28 May, playing the full 90 minutes.

-On his third cap on 7 September 2014 he scored his first international goal, equalising as Denmark began their UEFA Euro 2016 qualification campaign with a 2–1 win over Armenia in Copenhagen.
+On his third cap on 7 September 2014, Højbjerg scored his first international goal, equalising as Denmark began their UEFA Euro 2016 qualification campaign with a 2–1 win over Armenia in Copenhagen.

 In May 2018, he was named in Denmark's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, although he did not make the final 23.
 Højbjerg was named in the Danish squad for the delayed UEFA Euro 2020 in June 2021.
 In their opening match, a 1–0 loss to Finland, he missed a penalty; the game had been stopped and resumed due to Christian Eriksen's medical emergency.
+Højbjerg was named captain of the Danish national team in August 2024, after Simon Kjær's international retirement.